ietf-wg-asdf/SDF/sdf.md

 The validation syntax can be generated from the framework syntax by leaving out all lines containing the string `EXTENSION-POINT`; as this is trivial, the result is not shown here.

+This appendix makes use of CDDL "features" as defined in Section 4 of {{-control}}.
+A feature named "1.0" is used to indicate parts of the syntax being deprecated towards SDF 1.1, and a feature named "1.1" is used to indicate new syntax intended for SDF 1.1.
+Features whose names end in "-ext" indicate extension points for further evolution.

 ~~~ cddl
 {::include sdf-framework.cddl}